vttale/edns0-clientid/README.md

-   If the request contains a malformed ECID option, such as CLIENT- IDENTIFIER not correctly matching the length of described by OPTION- LENGTH and IDENTIFIER-TYPE, the resolver SHOULD reply with DNS rcode FORMERR.
+   If the request contains a malformed ECID option, such as CLIENT- IDENTIFIER not correctly matching the length of described by OPTION- LENGTH and ECID-DOMAIN, the resolver SHOULD reply with DNS rcode FORMERR.

-   If the resolver by policy does not respond to requests that are lacking ECID of the appropriate IDENTIFIER-TYPE, it SHOULD reply with DNS rcode REFUSED.
+   If the resolver by policy does not respond to requests that are lacking ECID of the appropriate ECID-DOMAIN, it SHOULD reply with DNS rcode REFUSED.

+6. Example

+   The current use of option 26946 by Umbrella encodes 64 bits of device identification following the 7 octet string "OpenDNS".
+To use the ECDI option they would instead use an ECDI-DOMAIN such as eui64.umbrella.com followed by the 64 bit identifier.
+Similarly, to also add the IP address they currently send with option 20292 they would use something like ip4.umbrella.com or ip6.umbrella.com and the corresponding IPv4 or IPv6 address.

-6. NAT Considerations
+7. NAT Considerations

    Devices that perform Network Address Translation (NAT) need not give special consideration for ECID.
 NAT translates between a layer 3